eXpansiiVe/TelegramBotLeagueOfLegends/README.md

 curl -F "url=https://b46129ha.ngrok.io/"  https://api.telegram.org/bot<your_api_token>/setWebhook
 ```

-N.B.: You have to use this command up here even if you already have a hosted server. \
+N.B.: You have to use this command up here even if you already have a hosted server.
+# Usage

 DONE, now you have only to run it:
 ```
 go run ./cmd